KilledByAPixel/ZzArt/README.md

 - Shaders can be mutated to create variations.
 - Images can be saved in high resolution.
 - Current favorite is saved in local storage.
-- Art can be bookmarked or shared.
+- Art can be bookmarked or shared via url.
 - Satellite mode displays a full preview on a second montor.
 - Shadertoy compatible GLSL code can be downloaded.